Alfred Hitchcock Movies Ranked by a Non-Horror Fan

-During the Covid Pandemic I decided to watch and rank all of Alfred Hitchcock’s movies.
-I am not particularly a “scary movie” fan, but I do appreciate suspense and a well crafted movie, so I figured this might keep me amused.
+I thought it might be fun to share my list of Alfred Hitchcok movies ranked by a non-horror lover during lockdown!
+During the Covid Pandemic, instead of baking yet another batch of chocolate chip cookies, I decided to watch and rank all of Alfred Hitchcock’s movies.
+I am not particularly a “scary movie” fan, but I do appreciate suspense and a well-crafted movie, so I figured this might keep me amused.

 These are purely my subjective rankings based on how much I enjoyed the film, with a little influence from my college background studying film.